Aman-kandulna/Mini-Game/CollageGame/Assets/Assets/Readme.txt

 - StartPoint is not necessary.
 - Always have the y transform of the winpoint to  0.075.
 - Always have the camera's z axis and world's z axis aligned.
+- My Question is can I load the previous version where I have not written this line.